 Requirements for Thesis Submission to AUS Archives

-The “Guide to Graduate Thesis Policies and Procedures.” is available on iLearn under Community > Office of Research and Graduate Studies (ORGS) > Graduate Studies > Master’s Thesis (Guide & Documents) > Policies and Procedures (Guide and Documents)
+The “Guide to Graduate Thesis Policies and Procedures.” is available on iLearn under Community > Office of Research and Graduate Studies (ORGS) > Office of Graduate Studies Policies & Procedures.

 - Submit two unbound paper copies of the thesis with the advisors’ original signatures included in both copies:

 - One copy will stay unbound and will be classified in the Archives collection.

 - Second copy will be bound and will be classified in the Library’s Reference collection.